If I didn't enjoy this place, I wouldn't have been there over a hundred times!

 There are many iconic spots to visit in the Kimberley, including Kununurra, Lake Argyle, Keep River NP and the Bungle Bungle.
 But it is the coast that is really special, and includes: the Mermaid Tree, King Cascade, King George River, Berkley River, the Horizontal Falls, Montgomery Reef, Talbot Bay and Prince Frederick Harbour.

 Most people access the Kimberley coast from the small town of Broome.
 There are is also the even tinier town of Wyndham, which has Wyndham Caravan Park for birdwatching.
 There are many ships visiting the Kimberley coast.
-It is now the longest expedition season on the planet, from April to September.
+It is now the longest expedition season on the planet, from late March to mid September.
 The quality of tours and expedition team varies.
 The smaller the ship the less interp but more hiking and fishing opportunities.
 I worked for many years along the coast with Coral Princess Cruises.
-Currently, I work in the area with Silver Sea expeditions.
+Currently, I work in the area with Silver Sea expeditions and APT/Noble Caledonia.